Add the element of persuasion in talent acquisition and make your hiring more personal and purposeful to your ideal applicants.

 Your business needs to hire, that’s clear.

-But just because you need to fill a vacancy, it doesn’t mean your ideal talent has a need to make any career changes right now.
+However, just because you need to fill a vacancy doesn’t mean your ideal talent wants to change jobs right now.

 What are you going to do to convince them to give you a moment?